masurp/VU_CADC/tutorials/R_text_basics-of-text-analysis.md

 # Step 1: Importing text and creating a quanteda corpus

-The first step is getting text into R in a proper format. stored in a variety of formats, from plain text and CSV files to HTML and PDF, and with different ‘encodings’.
+The first step is getting text into R in a proper format.
+Text is often stored in a variety of formats, from plain text and CSV files to HTML and PDF, and more often than not with different ‘encodings’.
 There are various packages for reading these file formats, and there is also the convenient [readtext](https://cran.r-project.org/web/packages/readtext/vignettes/readtext_vignette.html) that is specialized for reading texts from a variety of formats.